 Fat grafting is a surgical technique that harvests fat cells from one part of your body, processes those cells, then places them in another area of your body for a cosmetic benefit.
 The purpose of fat grafting is to augment or fill-in volume-deficient areas, commonly seen in the aging face.
-Many Raleigh and Cary residents are familiar with dermal fillers (i.e. Juvederm, Restylane) which also add volume to deficient areas of the face – but are temporary.
+Many patients are familiar with dermal fillers (i.e. Juvederm, Restylane) which also add volume to deficient areas of the face – but are temporary.
 Autologous fat (from your own body), as opposed to dermal fillers, replaces “like with like,” and can be placed in many more places on the face creating an incredibly soft, natural, and youthful appearance not accomplished with fillers alone.
 Fat transfer uses your own living cells and therefore is long lasting and safe.

 Are you a good candidate for a fat transfer?

 Loss of facial volume is a common component of facial aging and fat grafting restores that youthful-looking volume.
 Therefore, almost every facelift patient is a candidate for fat transfer providing there is a good donor site from which to harvest the fat.
 Unlike cosmetic liposuction where hundreds or thousands of cc’s of fat are removed, facial fat grafting rarely requires more than 100cc of fat harvest.
 If you are in good general health, have a positive attitude and realistic expectations, you are most likely a good candidate for this procedure.

 How is a fat transfer procedure performed?